City of Moreland – a welcoming city for newly arrived migrants and refugees

 - write to PO Box Q500, Queen Victoria Building, NSW 1230

 Many people want to stand against racism but aren’t sure how.
-Watch VicHealth’s video on how everyone can play a role in preventing racism.
+You can watch VicHealth’s video on how everyone can play a role in preventing racism on the Australian Government's It stops now website.

 Reporting racism and discrimination

 When someone sees or experiences racism, they should be able to report it.
-Through the Victorian Human Rights and Equal Opportunity Commission, you can do this.
+You can do this on the Victorian Human Rights and Equal Opportunity Commission website.

 You can also make a complaint to the Commission about: